 If you have invested your pension, or part of it, with Dolphin Trust (now known as German Property Group) and are worried about your investment and the financial advice that you received, please get in touch with TLW Solicitors for a no-obligation discussion to see if we can help you.

 TLW Solicitors are experienced in claiming no win no fee compensation for clients who have invested their pension funds in high-risk unregulated investment products via a SIPP.

 TLW’s specialist lawyers can also pursue a claim even if those who provided the advice to invest have gone out of business.

 In such cases, as well as being entitled to claim towards the amount which you invested, you may be able to claim:

 - Fees paid to the IFA and SIPP company who arranged your investment;

-- Money you would have made if your pension/savings had remained where they were.
+- The money you would have made if your pension/savings had remained where they were.

-If you think that you, a friend or family member may have invested in Dolphin Trust, then please get in touch with one of the specialist financial mis-selling lawyers here at TLW Solicitors on 0800 169 5925, email firstname.lastname@example.org or complete the callback form below.
+If you think that you, a friend or a family member may have invested in Dolphin Trust, please contact one of the specialist financial mis-selling lawyers here at TLW Solicitors on 0800 169 5925, email firstname.lastname@example.org or complete one of our online forms.

 Meet Peter, Peter is a TLW Partner and Director of the Financial Mis-Selling team.

 Peter is on hand to give you the best advice.